-- Contributions and donations from family members and friends
+Contributions and donations from family members and friends

-- Fund raising events – such as a ticket raffle
+Fund-raising events such as a ticket raffle

-- Sponsorship (by individuals or companies)
+Sponsorship by individuals or companies

 How to claim from your medical aid

-PMB – Prescribed Minimum Benefit
+PMB – Prescribed minimum benefit

-- any emergency medical condition
+any emergency medical condition

-- a limited set of ±270 medical conditions (which includes amputation)
+a limited set of ±270 medical conditions (which includes amputation)

-- 25 chronic conditions
+25 chronic conditions

 If you have been injured in an accident on the South African roads, you may have a claim against the Road Accident Fund.
 This includes both motor vehicle (car, motor cycle, taxi, bus, truck) and pedestrian accidents.

-It is generally beneficial to get a competent and experienced attorney firm to facilitate your claim against the Road Accident Fund.
+It is generally beneficial to get a competent and experienced firm of attorneys to facilitate your claim against the Road Accident Fund.
 These firms can help you to get all the necessary forms, documentation and medical expert reports that would be needed to process your claim.
 In most cases, experience has shown that individuals who are represented by an attorney get better compensation as compared to direct claims handling and settlement by the Road Accident Fund itself.

 In terms of an injury as a result of a road accident, the individual would be compensated in two parts – a financial reimbursement for general damages and an undertaking for future medical expenses.

-- The Undertaking.
-This is an agreement between the RAF and the claimant for future medical expenses that is related to the relevant accident.
-These future expenses are not paid out to the claimant in cash, but rather paid as the medical expenses are incurred.
-In case of a serious injury, this would be for an orthotic or prosthetic device.
-There is however terms and conditions, for example: The RAF will generally only pay for a new prosthesis once every 5 years.
+The RAF will come to an agreement with the claimant regarding future medical expenses that are related to the relevant accident.
+This is called the 'RAF undertaking'.
+These future expenses will not be paid out to the claimant in cash; rather, payments will be made as the medical expenses are incurred.
+In the case of a serious injury, this may include an amount for an orthotic or prosthetic device.
+However, there are terms and conditions.
+For example, the RAF will generally only pay for a new prosthesis once every five years.

-- Workmen’s Compensation (WCA) – General Workers
+Workmen’s Compensation Fund (WCF) – General workers

-- The Federal Employer’s Mutual Assurance Company (FEM) – Construction Industry
+The Federal Employer’s Mutual Assurance Company (FEM) – Construction industry

-Workmen’s Compensation Fund (WCA)
+Workmen’s Compensation Fund (WCF)

 Workers who are affected by occupational injuries and diseases are entitled to compensation.

-- Any injury must be reported to your employer immediately.
+Any injury must be reported to your employer immediately.
 Your employer must report it to the Compensation Fund and send in the necessary forms (available on website link below).

-- You will need to follow up with your employer on the progress of the matter.
+You will need to follow up with your employer on the progress of the matter.

-For more information on the topic and to view all the relevant forms please visit the Department of Labour’s website: www.labour.gov.za
+For more information on the topic and to view all the relevant forms, please visit the Department of Labour’s website: www.labour.gov.za

 The Federal Employer’s Mutual Assurance Company (FEM)

-FEM is licensed by the Department of Labour Compensation Fund to provide COIDA cover to employers in the Construction industry.
+FEM is licensed by the Department of Labour Compensation Fund to provide COIDA cover to employers in the construction industry.

-Rand Mutual Insurance (RMA)
+Rand Mutual Assurance (RMA)

 – Certified copy of your ID or passport